 - 4.1 Service redesign is a key priority of the Health and Social Care partnership's plans going forward and clear themes are emerging as to what models of care, delivery structures and targeted priorities are required in order to achieve the Partnership's strategic aims and local objectives.
 It is in funding the transformational shift to these models, structures and priorities that the enabling financial resources and in particular, the ICF, can deliver the greatest benefit. - 4.2 A number of other projects within the programme therefore are currently being developed to support this this shift, at varying levels of development and approval within the fund's governance structure.
-In totality however, these proposals are being planned to deliver the partnership's new model and the development of new, improved pathways of care, a locality model for planning and delivering health and social care and meeting the expectations of the Scottish Government in terms of how the funding should be directed. - 4.3 As the transformation programme develops, further reports will be brought forward to the IJB in order to ensure that a clear picture of each element of the partnership's plans is formed, in addition to an overall view, a picture that will consider not only how Integrated Care Funding is being used, but how all funding available to the partnership including its core delegated budget, large hospital budget set-aside, social care funding and change fund will support its delivery and enable future mainstreaming of the new delivery models.
+In totality however, these proposals are being planned to deliver the partnership's new model and the development of new, improved pathways of care, a locality model for planning and delivering health and social care and meeting the expectations of the Scottish Government in terms of how the funding should be directed. - 4.3 As the transformation programme develops, further reports will be brought forward to the IJB in order to ensure that a clear picture of each element of the partnership's plans is formed, in addition to an overall view, a picture that will consider not only how Integrated Care Funding is being used and specific proposals will be brought to the next meeting.
+It is crucial to ensure the IJB sees the context for each project and is also able to see how all funding available to the partnership including its core delegated budget, large hospital budget set-aside, social care funding and change fund will support its delivery and enable future mainstreaming of the new delivery models.